apterid/apterid-bootstrap/Docs/spec.md

 # Operators

-Operators are static methods of some type or module, as usual (you do not use the `static` keyword).
+Operators are static methods of some type or module, as usual (you do not use the `static` keyword with `operator X` declarations).
 You can use the usual C# operator names, e.g.:

     type Point =
     {